creditcardGenius Team

 A student credit card works the same way a normal credit card does.
 You earn rewards on purchases and pay off your balance monthly to build your credit score – they're just more accessible to young adults who are still in school and typically don't have much in the way of credit history or income.

 Getting a student credit card in Canada is the ideal way to start building your credit score.
+Once you decide on the right card for you, you can typically apply on the bank website or through our creditcardGenius offers.
 Once you graduate, you can qualify for better credit cards with better rewards.
-You'll also get better rates on loans and mortgages (you don't want to live in that dorm forever, do you?).
+You'll also get better rates on loans and mortgages down the road.

 Remember: It's important to pay your student credit card on time and refrain from carrying a balance.
 You want the card to help your credit score, not hurt it.